phpDocumentor/phpDocumentor/docs/PSR.md

 #### Syntax

-    @deprecated [<version>] [<description>]
+    @deprecated [<"Semantic Version">] [<description>]

 #### Description

 The @deprecated tag declares that the associated 'Structural elements' will be removed in a future version as it has become obsolete or its usage is otherwise not recommended.

 This tag MAY also contain a version number up till which it is guaranteed to be included in the software.
 Starting with the given version will the function be removed or may be removed without further notice.

-If is RECOMMENDED (but not required) to provide an additional description stating why the associated element is deprecated.
+If is RECOMMENDED to provide an additional description stating why the associated element is deprecated.
 If it is superceded by another method it is RECOMMENDED to add a @see tag in the same 'PHPDoc' pointing to the new element.